fifomori/android/README.md

 # Installing

 1. Get and install APK
-1. Copy installed OMORI from Steam to your phone
+2. Copy installed OMORI from Steam to your phone
-1. Run OMORI on your phone for first time
-   - Select OMORI directory and [enter key](#get-a-key)
+3. Run app on your phone for first time, select game directory (из пункта 2) and [enter key](#get-a-key)
-1. Now you can run OMORI normally
+4. Now you can run game normally

 # Get a key